kodecraft-mark/kodecraft-mark.github.io/README.md

-# Two Years as Rustaceans: Building a Door and Finding My Stride
+# Two Years as a Rustacean: Building a Door and Finding My Stride
 "If opportunity doesn't knock, build a door." - Milton Berle

 Two years ago, I built a door.
 I was comfortable in my previous job, a good company where I had learned a lot.
 Yet, a nagging feeling of stagnation was starting to creep in.
 The tech stack felt like it was aging, the path forward was hazy, and I knew deep down that I was capable of more.
 I was worried about getting stuck.